awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 env/**exported\-variables**  <a name="build-spec.env.exported-variables"></a>
 Optional mapping\.
 Used to list environment variables you want to export\.
 Specify the name of each variable you want to export on a separate line under `exported-variables`\.
 The variable you want to export must be available in your container during the build\.
 The variable you export can be an environment variable\.
+Exported environment variables are used in conjunction with AWS CodePipeline to export environment variables from the current build stage to subsequent stages in the pipeline\.
+For more information, see [Working with variables](https://docs.aws.amazon.com/codepipeline/latest/userguide/actions-variables.html) in the *AWS CodePipeline User Guide*\.
 During a build, the value of a variable is available starting with the `install` phase\.
 It can be updated between the start of the `install` phase and the end of the `post_build` phase\.
 After the `post_build` phase ends, the value of exported variables cannot change\.
  The following cannot be exported:
 +  Amazon EC2 Systems Manager Parameter Store secrets specified in the build project\.
 +  Secrets Manager secrets specified in the build project